The spinor bundle on loop space: The fusion product

 \begin{definition}[Fusion product] A \emph{(continuous) fusion product} for a spinor bundle $\SB$ on $LX$ is a grading preserving unitary isomorphism

 of super $\A_3$-$\A_1$-bimodule bundles over $PX^{[3]}$.
 This isomorphism is required to make the diagram

 over $PX^{[4]}$ commutative. \end{definition}

 \begin{remark} As a spinor bundle $\SB$ is locally isomorphic to a Fock space bundle $\F_L$ for a section $L$ of $\Lag$, it follows from Thm.~\ref{ThmFockIso} that fusion products always exist locally.
-However, as we will see below, their global existence is obstructed unless $X$ is a string manifold. \end{remark}
+However, as we will see below, their global existence is obstructed unless $X$ admits a string structure. \end{remark}

 The rest of this section will discuss how to refine this definition to build in a notion of smoothness of the fusion product.
 The super von Neumann algebra bundles $\A_1$ and $\A_2$ over $PX^{[2]}$ can be further pulled back to bundles over the restriction to $PX^{[2]}$ of the Lagrangian fibration $\Lag$ over $LX$ (again denoted by the same symbols).